 At this time Mayyim Hayyim is open for conversion immersions only; beit din meetings will take place offsite in advance.
-Candidates and clergy are encouraged to determine together which two guests to invite to the immersion (Mayyim Hayyim requires that at a minimum, the sponsoring clergy member participate either in person or by zoom).
+Candidates and clergy are encouraged to determine together which three guests to invite to the immersion (Mayyim Hayyim requires that at a minimum, the sponsoring clergy member participate either in person or by zoom).
 For those who would like additional guests to participate, Mayyim Hayyim has a tablet onsite that can be used for zoom meetings as needed; Mikveh Guides are happy to assist.
 Please create and distribute the link to guests in advance and bring the meeting ID and password with you to log in.

 Given the restrictions on singing at Mayyim Hayyim, guests may consider bringing a guitar to play music, using our CD player onsite, or playing a recording of siman tov u’mazel tov; please let your Mikveh Guide know how we can assist you in creating a celebratory environment.

 Though celebrations with food and drink are not permitted at Mayyim Hayyim at this time, visitors may participate in a brief ceremony of welcome at the mikveh, provided that participants will remain at least six feet apart at all times.

 For those interested in using an immersion gift certificate for their visit, Mayyim Hayyim is now extending all expiration dates by one year for any immersion gift certificates currently set to expire between March and December of 2020.